 BSocWk, AMHSW, MAASW, MACSW, MANZMHA, MPACFA.

-Telehealth Counselling: Merryl Gee is able to provide counselling to clients via phone call or skype in certain circumstances.
-To make an appointment for telehealth counselling, try Online Booking or call Vision Psychology on (07) 3088 5422.
+To make an appointment with Merryl, try Online Booking or call Vision Psychology on (07) 3088 5422.

-I have been a Clinical Social Worker for 30 years and an Accredited Mental Health Social Worker for over half of that time, and am currently completing my Masters of Counselling.
+I have been a Clinical Social Worker for 30 years and an Accredited Mental Health Social Worker for over half of that time.

 While each of my previous professional positions has been highly generalist in nature, each has seen me working with people in the community who experience a range of mental health issues including: